mzu-2410z/PITB-ML-Internship/Week-1/3-Gradient-Descent/README.md

     ```

 ---
-*Created by Omar | AI & Machine Learning Engineer*
+*Built as part of the PITB Machine Learning Internship Portfolio.*